Skip the guesswork on baby gear

 But then I did what I always do: I dug deeper.
 And what I found surprised me.

-After weeks of testing four of the most popular portable sound machines, the Hatch Go, Momcozy Portable, SlumberPod SlumberCalm, and Yogasleep Hushh, I sadly learned that the prettiest option wasn’t the best performer.
+After weeks of testing four of the most popular portable sound machines, the Hatch Go, Momcozy Portable, SlumberPod SlumberCalm (Cymrix), and Yogasleep Hushh, I sadly learned that the prettiest option wasn’t the best performer.
 In fact, the least expensive sound machine in this portable sound machine comparison ended up dominating almost every category.

 If you’re trying to decide between these four portable sound machines, this comparison will hopefully save you money and a few sound machines living the graveyard where many baby products go to die.
 I tested sound quality, battery life, portability, nightlights, and more.
 I measured decibels.
 I played through every single sound option.
 I found surprise features that I ended up really liking but wouldn’t have discovered unless poking through every square inch of these.